Brian: Portrait of a Dog: Plot

 On the way home, Peter and Brian argue until Brian gets out of the car.
 A police officer gives Brian a ticket, for which Peter has to pay $10, for violating the local leash law, which only widens the rift between Peter and Brian.
-Another argument ensues and Peter mentions that he found Brian on the road as a stray dog.
-Angry that Peter brought that up and becoming more angry when Peter then demands that Brian stop being a bad dog, Brian leaves the house, whereupon he is treated cruelly by the community, and is (ultimately) forced to sleep at the bus shelter.
+Another argument ensues, and Peter mentions that he found Brian on the road as a stray dog.
+Angry that Peter brought that up and becoming angrier when Peter then demands that Brian stop being a bad dog, Brian leaves the house, whereupon he is treated cruelly by the community, and is ultimately forced to sleep at the bus shelter.
 Peter buys a new pet, a cat, which turns out to be troublesome and abusive; the family gets rid of it and searches for Brian.
 By the time Peter decides to apologize to Brian, Brian has been kicked out of a restaurant and a public store and chased by the police when he was found drinking from a water fountain.
 Brian becomes homeless, having actually attacked a man on the street for treating him as a drunken hobo and for not believing that he was not a good dog but a crazy animal.
-He is subsequently arrested by the police.
+He is subsequently captured by the police.

 A social worker announces to Brian and the rest of his family that Brian is sentenced to death by lethal injection, which shocks everyone.
 While Peter works on Brian's appeal, Brian decides to study the law as much as he can, and goes to court to defend himself, and finally gets the chance to plead his case before the Quahog City Council.
 During his parole hearing, he references the court case Plessy v.
-Ferguson, but unfortunately for him, the council believes that it's stupid to listen to a dog.
+Ferguson, but unfortunately for him, the council believes that it is stupid to listen to a dog.
 Just when Brian is about to be dismissed, Peter steps in and delivers a last-ditch emotional appeal on his behalf.
 The city council members remain unmoved until Peter bribes them with $20 each, and Brian is immediately freed.
-The charges against him are finally dropped and the town shows him new respect, allowing him to finally drink out of a water fountain, showing his status to be the same as that of the other citizens of the community.
-The family returns home and Stewie, in an unusual (at the time) display of respect towards Brian, bows ever so slightly towards him.
+The charges against him are finally dropped, and the town shows him new respect, allowing him to finally drink out of a water fountain, showing his status to be the same as that of the other citizens of the community.
+The family returns home, and Stewie, in a display of respect towards Brian, bows ever so slightly towards him.
 Brian and Peter are then left alone.
-Brian licks Peter's face in an endearing dog gesture, and threatens to kill him if he ever tells anyone about it.
+Brian licks Peter's face in an endearing dog gesture, but threatens to kill him if he ever tells anyone about it.